 Maintenance and safety issues are the responsibility of the developer or owner until a road has been adopted.

-We keep an alphabetical record of those streets which are maintainable at public expense within South Gloucestershire.
+We keep an alphabetical record of the streets that are maintainable at public expense within South Gloucestershire.
 This is known as the list of streets.

 With the roads we are responsible for we aim to: